Programme

 16.30 – 18.10 – Oral presentations (5 presentations; each 15 min plus 5 min of discussion)

-Chair: Prof. Kati KATINA (University of Helsinki, Helsinki, Finland)
+Chair: Kati KATINA (University of Helsinki, Helsinki, Finland)

 19.00 - Bus departure to Tervuren